-The tables below show short- and long-term inflation expectations according to these measures.
-Expectations of households and businesses are determined through Gallup surveys carried out for the Central Bank on a quarterly basis.* Market agents’ expectations are taken from a survey that the Central Bank has carried out on a quarterly basis since 2012, in which market agents are asked about their expectations concerning key economic variables.
+The table and documents below show short- and medium-term inflation expectations according to these measures.
+Household and corporate expectations are determined through Gallup surveys carried out for the Central Bank on a quarterly basis.* Since 2012, the Central Bank has carried out quarterly surveys in which market agents are asked about their expectations concerning key economic variables, including inflation.
 The breakeven inflation rate in the bond market is calculated from the spread between indexed and nominal bond interest rates.
-It should be borne in mind, however, that the breakeven rate also includes a liquidity risk premium and an inflation risk premium.
-The tables show the most recent values for inflation expectations, as well as the values for the previous quarter and the same quarter in the previous year.
+It should be borne in mind, however, that the breakeven rate also includes a risk premium that reflects bond liquidity and uncertainty about future interest rates and inflation, among other things

 Inflation expectations (%)1

-1. The most recent Gallup surveys of corporate and household inflation expectations were carried out in September 2019, and the Central Bank's survey of market agents' expectations was conducted in mid-October 2019.
-Expectations are based on median answers.
+1. Gallup's most recent corporate and household inflation expectations surveys were conducted in September 2023.
+The Central Bank's most recent market expectations was conducted in November 2023 based on the median response.
 Households and businesses are not asked about ten-year inflation expectations.
+Market agents' inflation expectations will be published next in November 2023.
 The breakeven inflation rate is updated at the end of each quarter.

 Sources: Gallup, Central Bank of Iceland.